 Since then, like the rest of the cryptocurrency industry, its value has gone down quite significantly.

 Various people in the community are becoming frustrated at how long the team is taking to finish the development process.
 In response, Cardano claims that instead of rushing, they want to take their time to ensure that they build the best product possible.

 If you are thinking about investing Cardano and its ADA coin, you have to remember that the product is a long way from achieving its goal of unlimited, instant and free transactions.
 Although the team contains some clever academics, scientists and developers, there is no guarantee that the blockchain will be able to achieve what it claims.

 According to the Cardano roadmap, future development plans also include building quantum-resistant addresses, on-chain voting, and off-chain payments.
 The best thing you can do is regularly check the official development timeline, which you can do by clicking this link.

 And that’s the end of my Cardano vs Ethereum guide!
 If you have read it from start to finish, you should now have a really good understanding of how the two blockchains compare.

 I have also explained how the technology works, which included how transactions are verified on both of these blockchains.

 The Cardano vs Ethereum discussion is a hard one to have.
-Simply because one cryptocurrency is already established with the second largest market capitalization, and the other is still building its product.
+Simply because one cryptocurrency is already established with the second-largest market capitalization, and the other is still building its product.

-However, what are your views on the Cardano vs Ethereum argument?
+However, what is your views on the Cardano vs Ethereum argument?
 Do you think Cardano will achieve its objectives and become the most popular smart contract platform?
 Or do you think Ethereum will always be the number one?

 Feel free to let me know your thoughts in the comments section below!